Why Organize Your Workplace?

 - Provide job security by ensuring due process in the event your employer seeks to discipline or fire you.

 - Provide training to upgrade skills and master new technologies.

 - Improve your wages.
 According to the Bureau of Labor Statistics, workers represented by unions earn higher wages than their non-union counterparts in virtually every category of employment.

 - Provide for health insurance and retirement security.
 BLS studies also confirm that union-represented employees are more likely to receive health and retirement benefits from their employer.

 Under a union contract, everyone works under the same set of rules.
 This builds a stronger community of workers.
 The more united you are, the more effectively you can pursue your common interests.

-This is the “Why?” of organizing.
-On this site, we will also explore the “How?” of organizing.
+This is the “Why?” of organizing – click here to explore the “How?” of organizing.